-We are the Early Years Foundation Stage Reception and Year 1 class.
+We are the Early Years Foundation Stage Nursery, Reception and Year 1 class.
 Learning is fun in Class One and every day we practise what we are learning inside and in our outdoor classroom, whatever the weather!

 Lots of our time is spent practising what we have learnt through activities like den building, making mud pies in the mud kitchen, reading in the cosy corner, role play, collage, painting, small world play, using Clever Board, construction or investigating in our Explorers' Corner.
 We love activities like cooking with the adults and planting seeds to grow vegetables.
 We use every opportunity we can to read, write, discuss, investigate interesting science problems and find out about our world.
 The adults support children to learn to share, negotiate, plan and develop their ideas and they know that children learn best when they lead their own learning.
 Please see the attached 'Class Approach' for a full explanantion of the philosophy of the teaching.

 We start each morning with our cross country daily mile in the field to raise our heart rate and get a good oxygen supply to our brains ready for learning!
 We also do '5 a-day' and mindfulness meditation every day to keep our bodies and minds healthy.
 PE this term is gymnastics on Mondays.
 Current Covid safety requires footwear to be worn so please make sure footwear does not have trailing laces that would be a tripping hazard.

 Our Early Years activities are linked to the topic and cover all seven EYFS areas of learning.
 These are: